airladon/FigureOne/docs/README.md

 FigureOne provides a number of collections shapes that combine simple shapes into more interesting objects.

-Collections shapes are [DiagramElementCollection][73]s that manage a number of [DiagramElementPrimitives][1097], and may provide methods to dynamically update and change the shapes, additional animation steps specific to
+Collections shapes are [FigureElementCollection][73]s that manage a number of [FigureElementPrimitives][1097], and may provide methods to dynamically update and change the shapes, additional animation steps specific to

 ## CollectionsLine

-**Extends DiagramElementCollection**
+**Extends FigureElementCollection**

 -   **See: See [OBJ_LengthAnimationStep][842] for angle animation step options.